 There are two prizes awarded for papers published in Review of Finance: the IQAM Prize (known as the Spängler-IQAM Prize prior to 2021) and the Pagano and Zechner Prize.

-- The Spängler IQAM Prize is awarded to the best paper published in the Review of Finance within the past year.
+- The Spängler IQAM Prize is awarded to the best investments paper published in the Review of Finance within the past year.

 - The Pagano and Zechner Prize is awarded to the best non-investments paper published in the Review of Finance within the past year.